Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters: Abstract

 \section{Abstract}

-Single-point zeroth-order optimization (SZO) is suitable for solving online black-box optimization and simulation-based learning-to-control problems.
-However, the vanilla SZO method suffers from larger variance and slow convergence, which seriously limits its practical application.
-On the other hand, extremum seeking (ES) control is regarded as the continuous-time version of SZO, while they have been mostly studied separately in the control and optimization communities despite the close relation.
-In this work, we borrow the idea of high-pass and low-pass filters from ES control to improve the performance of SZO.
-Specifically, we develop a novel SZO method called HLF-SZO, by integrating a high-pass filter and a low-pass filter into the vanilla SZO method.
-Interestingly, it turns out that the integration of a high-pass filter coincides with the residual-feedback SZO method, and the integration of a low-pass filter can be interpreted as the momentum method.
-We prove that HLF-SZO achieves a convergence rate of $O(d/T^{\frac{2}{3}})$ for Lipschitz and smooth objective functions (in both convex and nonconvex cases).
-Extensive numerical experiments show that the high-pass filter can significantly reduce the variance and the low-pass filter can accelerate the convergence.
-As a result, the proposed HLF-SZO has a much smaller variance and much faster convergence compared with the vanilla SZO method, and empirically outperforms the state-of-the-art residual-feedback SZO method.
+Single-point zeroth-order optimization (SZO) is useful in solving online black-box optimization and control problems in time-varying environments, as it queries the function value only once at each time step.
+However, the vanilla SZO method is known to suffer from a large estimation variance and slow convergence, which seriously limits its practical application.
+In this work, we borrow the idea of high-pass and low-pass filters from extremum seeking control (continuous-time version of SZO) and develop a novel SZO method called HLF-SZO by integrating these filters.
+It turns out that the high-pass filter coincides with the residual feedback method, and the low-pass filter can be interpreted as the momentum method.
+As a result, the proposed HLF-SZO achieves a much smaller variance and much faster convergence than the vanilla SZO method, and empirically outperforms the residual-feedback SZO method, which are verified via extensive numerical experiments.